logologologo

 Casino and hotel owners must also provide all employees with a current copy of the hotel or casino’s anti-sexual harassment policy (including reporting procedures and the prohibition against retaliation) and post the policy in clearly visible areas of the hotel or casino, both in English and Spanish.

-This new law should be taken seriously and every Illinois employer must comply.
-Employers can design and implement their own in-house training program or outsource the training to a thrid party vendor.
+This new law should be taken seriously, and every Illinois employer must comply.
+Employers can design and implement their own in-house training program or outsource the training to a third party vendor.
 If you would like more information or need a referral to an outside training vendor, please contact Shelly Lustig at 847.509.9090, by email at slustig@lustiglaw.com or visit us on the web at https://www.lustiglaw.com

-The Illinois Sales Representative Act is a little known law which states that a principal who fails to pay a commission to a sales representative is liable for the commissions due.
-In addition, the sales representative can potentially be awarded 3 times the amount of overdue commissions as punitive damages, plus the sales representative’
+The Illinois Sales Representative Act is a little-known law which states that a principal who fails to pay a commission to a sales representative is liable for the commissions due.
+In addition, the sales representative can potentially be awarded 3 times the amount of overdue commissions as punitive damages, plus the sales representative’s reasonable attorney’s fees and court costs.
+This award of punitive damages is discretionary with the Court and is not automatically awarded in all cases.

 If you are a sales representative and are owed overdue commissions, the law firm of Lustig & Wickert in Northbrook, Illinois, can help.
 We are highly experienced in this area and can help you collect any unpaid commissions and enforce the Act so as to recover attorneys’ fees and potential punitive damages.

-Because our primary practice focus is in the representation of small to medium sized businesses, we also regularly represent employers and principals who have been threatened with litigation under the Act.
-The dual role that play in the representation of both principals and sales representatives gives our attorneys a unique perspective when it comes to prosecuting and defending these types of claims.
+Because our primary practice focus is on the representation of small to medium sized businesses, we also regularly represent employers and principals who have been threatened with litigation under the Act.
+The dual role that plays in the representation of both principals and sales representatives gives our attorneys a unique perspective when it comes to prosecuting and defending these types of claims.

 If you are owed commissions, the Illinois Sales Representative Act might be just what you need to level the playing field.
 Call Lustig & Wickert to see if their many years of experience in this area can benefit you or your company.
 We can be reached at 847.509.9090, by email at Info@Lustiglaw.com, or on the web at: https://www.lustiglaw.com